Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 To determine, you must first diagnose the cause of white little spheres on this green leafy vegetable plant.

-Other side, white spots or white rust can also caused by fungus.
+On the other side, white spots or white rust can also caused by fungus.

 Also Read: Why Spinach Leaves Turning Yellow or White